-- Building Development has recently established a Residential Solar Task Force with industry members to provide education, receive feedback on permitting processes, and define opportunities to improve the processes.
-Recommendations from the task force will directly inform our streamlining actions. - 2.
-A consultant is analyzing the feasibility of PPAs and solar installations for government facilities. - 3.
-A small solar system was installed on the McCoart Administrative Building as pilot project. - 4.
+- 1. The County has recently established a Residential Solar Task Force with industry members to provide education, receive feedback on permitting processes, and define opportunities to improve the processes.
+Recommendations from the task force will directly inform our streamlining actions. - A consultant is analyzing the feasibility of solar installations for ten government facilities.
+The consultant is developing County Government standards for photovoltaic (PV) solar design to be used in future solar installation Requests for Proposals (RFP).
+The consultant is assessing county government options for financing PV systems on government facilities. - 3.
+A PV solar array on the McCoart Administrative Building offsets 15 metric tons of CO2e annually. - 4.
 Our county landfill currently captures methane and uses it to produce approximately 6.7 MW of electricity to NOVEC annually.
-We plan to retire the generators and work with a private company to build a new facility to use captured methane more efficiently by converting it into renewable natural gas.
+We plan to retire the generators and work with a private company to build a new facility to use captured methane more efficiently by converting it into renewable natural gas. - 5.
+The Board authorized a Fee Reduction Program for residential solar projects that waives all home solar project fees from September 1, 2023, through June 30, 2024.